• Skip to main content

 Step 5: Understand the gaps between the two states-

 Now that you have a clear understanding of the attributes of where you stand currently (present state) and where you desire to be in the future (desired state), it is now easy for you to identify what is stopping you from achieving your targets.
-After you have identified your gaps, make yourself equipped to close those gaps.
+After you have identified your gaps, equip yourself to close those gaps.

 You need to understand the drawbacks of your current situation compared to your aspirations.
 Understand factors such as: What are the efforts being made to achieve success?
-Or Are attempts being made to improve the quality of the product?
+Or are attempts being made to improve the quality of the product?
 Or What are the marketing activities being conducted to hike up the sales volume?

 The production needs to ramp up along with a boost in marketing and sales activities.
 Many teams have to work in unison to sell 135000 units a month compared to the existing 100000 units.
 Marketing managers need to develop effective strategies for improvement on the basis of the identified strengths, weaknesses, opportunities, and threats in the business.

-Learn more: Advanced Analysis with QuestionPro
+Learn More: Advanced Analysis with QuestionPro

 If you are a business owner, ask yourself